jinantonic/Linux-Daemon-Project/README.md

 9. Create a Makefile to manage the creation of executables.

 ## Installation
-To build the project, follow these steps:
+To build the project, follow these steps.
 1. Clone the repository:
    git clone https://github.com/yourusername/xml-report-daemon.git
    cd xml-report-daemon